rgeilings/raspiBlog/README.md

 - AI content generation powered by OpenAI
 - Image generation powered by DALL-E 3
-- Hosted on a Raspberry Pi with Docker
+- Hosted on a Raspberry Pi with Docker and Docker-compose

 ---